kubernetes-sigs/lws/keps/766-DisaggDeployment/README.md

 1. **Increased Complexity**: Adding another CRD increases the API surface and learning curve for new users.

-2. **Opinionated Design**: DisaggDeployment assumes a prefill/decode architecture which may not fit all disaggregated workloads.
+2. **Opinionated Design**: DisaggregatedSet assumes a prefill/decode architecture which may not fit all disaggregated workloads.

 3. **Controller Overhead**: Managing an additional controller layer adds some overhead, though minimal for typical deployment sizes.